-- For members on financial projects with the Account-level permissions of Project Creator, Collaborator, and Punch Clock, only the Project Permissions of Contributor and Time & Expense are applicable.
+- For members on financial projects with the Account-level permissions of Project Creator, Collaborator, and Punch Clock, only the project permissions of Contributor and Time & Expense are applicable.
 For example, a Collaborator mapped to Project Administrator by default will enter a financial project as Time & Expense and a non-financial project as Administrator.
-An invalid selection will dealt to the next lowest applicable project permission level.
+An invalid selection will default to the next lowest applicable project permission level.

 - On non-financial projects for any account permission level, only Contributor and Project Administrator are applicable.
 For example, a Report Viewer mapped to the Financials project permission level by default will enter a financial project as Financials and a non-financial project as Contributor.
 An invalid selection will default to the next lowest applicable Project Permission Level.

-- Use the Project Access drop-down menu to select whether users of the corresponding the Account-level permissions should have Edit, View and Post, or View Only access when entering projects.
+- Use the selections in the Project Access column to choose whether users with the corresponding Account-level permissions should have View Only, Default Access, or Custom Access when joining a new project.

 What Overrides the Project Permission Defaults?